Once part of a vast pencil empire where the first colored pencils were produced.

 The large Pencil Factory building at 47-61 Greenpoint is well known and takes up most of the north side of the Greenpoint block between Franklin and West Street.
 It was constructed between 1923 and 1924 and was the final and largest building in the complex of buildings.
 It was Faber’s last and largest architectural work, and they celebrated it by incorporating giant pencils, and stars—an element of their logo—into the building that can still be spotted today.

 At the turn of the century, the company was considered one of Brooklyn’s most important companies employing hundreds of workers, many of whom were women.
 The Eberhard Faber Pencil company continued to make pencils in Greenpoint until 1956 when they sold the buildings and moved their operations to Pennsylvania.
-Today the complex of buildings— collectively known as the Pencil Factory—hosts luxury condominiums, workspaces, and yes, the Atlas Obscura offices.
+Today the complex of buildings— collectively known as the Pencil Factory—hosts luxury condominiums and workspaces.

 Know Before You Go